microsoft/ignite-learning-paths/mod/mod20/04-prep-finish.md

 <a id="cheatsheet"></a>
 ## III.
 Preparing the "cheat sheet" commands.md

-For your convenience during the demos, we prepared a "cheat sheet" named `commands.md` with all the connection strings, usernames, password, etc.
+For your convenience during the demos, we prepared a "cheat sheet" named [commands.md](./commands-template.md) with all the connection strings, usernames, password, etc.

 > **IMPORTANT** Do not check the cheat sheet into a Github public repo, as this will be detected by Microsoft and you will have to remove the file and purge the history.
 You can check the document in a private repo if you want.

-> **TODO** Finish this section and prepare a commands.md template
+1. Navigate to the template "cheat sheet".

+2. Save this file locally under another name, for example `commands.md`.

+3. For every step in the template, follow the indications to replace the values with the correct values.
+Later during the demos you can use this cheat sheet to help you find the values easily and copy/paste them in the proper locations.

 ## IV.
 Time to rehearse your demos!!